RobotLocomotion/drake/doc/buildcop.rst

 The machinery of the CI system itself sometimes fails for reasons unrelated to any code change.
 The most common infrastructure flakes include:

-* Unable to obtain a MATLAB license.
+* Unable to obtain a Gurobi license.
 * Broken connection to a Mac build agent.

 Infrastructure flakes will be red in Jenkins.
 If you believe you are looking at